mat0829/mat0829.github.io/_posts/2018-11-14-time_to_burn_again.markdown

 <br>
   For my Rails Project I took my Sinatra project My Pensieve, and took it to another level.
 I thought because I had a idea to work from that it would be easy.
 Not the case at all but I learned so much!
 First, it looks basically like a clone of the Sinatra project but on the backend it is a entirely new beast and in all the best ways.
 It is leaner, meaner, and so much more intelligent and clean.
-It is dry in a way I didn't even realized was possible.
+It is DRY in a way I didn't even realized was possible.
 <br>
 <br>
    From the start I Loved Rails and all it's abilities.
 I heard the term "Rails Magic" but I didn't really understand until I started learning about it and especially applying what I had learned to my Rails Project.
 It was beautiful to work with and I am so excited to have finally come into the meat and potatoes of this course in learning to be a Ruby on Rails developer.
 The magic is in how much Rails will do for you intuitively.
 It is INSANE!
 It is so smart!